Recipe: InstantPot 15min Spaghetti Bologonese

 1. Turn on your Instant Pot, set to Saute and add the 1 tablespoon of olive oil.

-4. Add 3/4 cup of water and add the broken (sorry Italians!) pasta.
+6. Add 3/4 cup of water and the pinch of salt and stir.

 For what it’s worth, I can actually cook proper meals… check out my Australian Rack of Lamb recipe.